davidhyman/green_lane_json/README.md

 when offline in areas of poor internet connectivity, as commonly encountered in rural areas where these lanes are found.

-# What do I need?
-1. Obtain the latest `trf_export.exe` from this project: https://github.com/davidhyman/green_lane_json/releases

 # What does it do?
 The `trf_export.exe` tool will output multiple files;
 - `multi` - saves each track as an individual route, very poor performance on some devices, but most granularity.